Diligend launches Live Profiles, a unique tool for institutional investors and investment consultants that automatically sorts, structures, and...

-How specific due diligence questionnaires can be when assessing a Hedge Fund or a Private Equity Fund?
-Find out in the article…
+How specific should due diligence questionnaires be when assessing a Hedge Fund or a Private Equity Fund?

 Alternative Investments continue to increase in popularity, and year-on-year institutional investors have been increasing their allocations to those asset classes.
 Diversification might be the principal reason but also a search for: higher yields, improved risk-adjusted returns, and lower market sensitivity.